CDCgov/SeqRuler/README.md

   -h, --help              Show this help message and exit.
-  -i, --inFile=FILE       input file with sequences -o, --outFile=FILE      output file with distances -r, --run-server        run jetty server
+  -i, --inFile=FILE       input file with sequences -o, --outFile=FILE      output file with distances -p, --pairs             read pairs of sequences from stdin, calculate distance for
+                            each pair. format "name1, seq1, name2, seq2\n"
+  -r, --run-server        run jetty server
   -s, --stdin             read fasta from stdin.
 Alternative to reading from a file
                             (-i)